 Eye accidents can happen in a split second - the effects can last a lifetime...

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

 At Artisan Optics, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
-Dr. Timothy S. Gibbons and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
+Dr. Jeffrey C. Johnson and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.

 What Eye Injuries Can Be Caused by Sports?